• Home

 Ready to Explore Your Glencoe Basement's Potential?

-Your Glencoe home — whether a 1920s estate designed by Howard Van Doren Shaw or a 1960s modern overlooking the ravines — likely has 600-1,200 square feet of untapped potential below grade.
-A basement remodel done right adds functional space that enhances your family's daily life while preserving everything that makes your home architecturally significant.
-The keys to success: understanding your foundation type and age, addressing waterproofing and radon from the start, budgeting for Glencoe's 3.5% permit fees, and partnering with a contractor who knows historic home construction and North Shore quality expectations.
+Your Glencoe home — whether a 1920s estate designed by Howard Van Doren Shaw or a 1960s modern overlooking the ravines — likely has 600–1,200 square feet of untapped potential below grade.
+A Glencoe basement remodeling project done right adds functional space that enhances your family's daily life while preserving everything that makes your home architecturally significant.

 Contact Assembly Squad for a complimentary Glencoe basement assessment.
-We'll evaluate your space, assess your foundation condition, check for moisture issues, discuss your goals, and provide a realistic budget and timeline — no pressure, just the information you need to make the right decision for your home and family.
+We'll evaluate your space, assess your foundation condition, check for moisture issues, discuss your goals, and provide a realistic 2026 budget and timeline — no pressure, no change orders ever, just the information you need to make the right decision for your home and family.

-Viktor founded Assembly Squad Remodeling in 2012 and has since completed over 500 Chicagoland home projects.
-His work spans Chicago and the North Shore suburbs including Glencoe, Winnetka, Wilmette, Northbrook, and Highland Park, with particular expertise in basement finishing, kitchen renovations, and whole-home transformations in both modern and historic homes.
-Assembly Squad maintains an A+ BBB rating and deep knowledge of North Shore permit processes and older home construction.
-Explore our services.
+Viktor founded Assembly Squad Remodeling in 2013 and has since completed over 500 Chicagoland home projects.
+His work spans Chicago and the North Shore suburbs including Glencoe, Winnetka, Wilmette, Northbrook, Highland Park, Lake Forest, Deerfield, and Lake Bluff, with particular expertise in basement finishing, kitchen renovations, and whole-home transformations in both modern and historic homes.
+Assembly Squad maintains an A+ BBB rating, holds Illinois License #TGC098779, and provides fixed-price proposals with zero change orders on every project.
+Explore our services at assemblyserviceil.com.

 • Kitchen Remodeling